nardienapratama/rollercoaster-simulation/README.md

 # rollercoaster-simulation
 A rollercoaster simulation game created using Unity as part of my attempt to dive in the world of computer graphics.
 The scripts were made in C# and the assets used were downloaded online.
-The simulation has camera controls – ability to view in 1st and 3rd person Point-of-View, pan camera – and movement controls – ability for car to stop.
+The simulation has camera controls – ability to view in 1st and 3rd person Point-of-View, pan camera – and movement controls: ability for car to stop and move.

 ## Purpose
 The aim of this project is to create a rollercoaster simulation.
 The simulation is meant to mimic a Virtual Reality rollercoaster simulation where the user experiences what it is like to ride on an actual rollercoaster.
 The simulation will not cover the entire rollercoaster track path, but only a small section of it.